eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 - Some parameters have established functions but these functions are not used much or have been lost to time; but they appear in the list of CC parameters in DAWs: we change some of these for our purposes but try to align ID regions with them to some degree for the convenience of the musician.
 - Many parameters are unassigned.
 We assign these ourselves below, or we leave them "open".

 The first 64 CC parameters traditionally can be used in two different ways.
 First, the CCs can just be used as plain (7-bit) parameters.
 Second, a CC from 0...31 can be paired with the equivalent CC from 32...63 to form a **14-bit MSB/LSB CC pair** which allows one to set parameter values with high-resolution 14 bits rather than low-resolution 7 bits.
 The second 64 CC parameters can only be used as plain (7-bit) parameters.
+Note that (unfortunately) relatively few controller devices and DAWS support 14-bit CCs.

 We have partitioned much of the unallocated CC space into eight regions of 9 CC parameters each.
 Each region corresponds to an ID.
 (1 through 8).
 The 9 CC parameters belonging to an ID are known as parameters "a" through "i".
 Obviously different IDs will have different CCs allocated to their "a" through "i" parameters.
 A module of a given ID may assume that it is the *only* module in a voice chain which responds to its 9 allocated CC parameters (or that any other module responding to them does not conflict with it).